nypesap/nypesap.github.io/docs/projects/posts/setin/0002-SAP-CPI-re-enineeting.md

 ---

 <!-- more -->

-The work focused on analyzing and re-engineering existing SAP Cloud Process Integration (SAP CPI) flows to support the transition to SAP S/4HANA.
-The analyzed integration scenarios included connections between SAP Business Suite and SAP Configure Price Quote (SAP CPQ).
+The work focused on analyzing and reverse-engineering existing SAP Cloud Process Integration (SAP CPI) flows to enable the migration of three country-wide organizations from SAP Business Suite into an existing SAP S/4HANA environment.
+The effort ensured that all critical integrations between SAP Business Suite and SAP Configure Price Quote (SAP CPQ) were compatible with the new S/4HANA architecture.

 Key integration scenarios included: